Ifugao Mud-Dye Scarf

 - Materials: 100% Cotton, featuring Philippine HABI farm-grown cotton.

 - Make: Completely handmade using binobodan resist-dye technique, nilihha/pinili supplementary warp and kinulduhan plain weave techniques.
 Gray color derived from the mud of the Ifugao Rice Terraces.
 Handwoven on backstrap looms in the Ifugao tradition.

 - Provenance: From the culture bearers at the SITMo and the Kiyyangan Weavers association in Kiangan, Ifugao.

-- Patterns: Featured the hinikkitan (a symbol of the weaver gods; the weaver's shuttle), binanniya (lizard symbol for wealth and nobility), and hinulgi (complex diamond pattern) complex.
+- Patterns: Various including the hinikkitan (a symbol of the weaver gods; the weaver's shuttle), binanniya (lizard symbol for wealth and nobility), and hinulgi (complex diamond pattern) complex.